How many times have you heard about the importance of staying adequately hydrated? How many times have you been told you’re not drinking enough?

 2) Without sufficient water the liver will not be able to burn body fat for energy efficiently.

-3) Blood is more than 90 percent water, therefore, if water is in short supply, blood can become thicker and increase blood pressure.
+3) Blood is more than 90% water, therefore, if water is in short supply, blood can become thicker and increase blood pressure.

 4) The bowel needs water to function correctly.
 If dehydrated, digestive problems and constipation can become an issue.

-5) Cartilage, found in joints and the disks of the spine, contain around 80 percent water.
+5) Cartilage, found in joints and the disks of the spine, contain around 80% water.
 If dehydration is ongoing, joints can become less good at shock absorption, which leads to joint pain.
 Hence, drinking sufficient water is crucial to joint mobility and function.

 7) Water reduces fluid retention.
-Contrary to what people think, drinking water can actually help you shed excess water weight.
+Contrary to what people think, drinking water can actually help you shed excess water weight from your body.

-8) Water helps your supplements work better.
+9) Water helps your supplements work better.
 Many vitamins are water soluble, and water unlocks the power of those vitamins.
-Creatine pulls water in muscle cells, thereby creating an anabolic environment needed for growth.
+Creatine pulls water into muscle cells, further expanding the anabolic environment needed for growth.
 No water, no growth.

-As a rule of thumb, my recommended daily amount of water intake is a minimum of 3 litres plus 1 litre for every hour of exercise.
+As a rule of thumb, my recommended daily amount of water intake is a minimum of 3 litres plus 1 litre for every hour of moderate to intense exercise.
 And no, unless you drink 12 litres a day, water will not kill you.

-Finally, our tip in helping you drink more water is to fill a 2 litre bottle first thing in the morning and keep it close by during the day.
+Finally, my tip in helping you drink more water is to fill a 2 litre bottle first thing in the morning and keep it within reach during the day.
 Every time you catch a glimpse of the bottle, have a sip.
-Once you make this a habit you’ll be surprised how much water you can actually drink during the day.
-If you’re having to head to the toilet too often, tap yourself on the shoulder because you’re doing a great job.
+Once you make this a habit you’ll be surprised by how much water you will actually drink during the day.

 To fitness with love,